remix-run/remix/docs/tutorials/blog.md

     },
     {
       slug: "90s-mixtape",
-      title: "A Mixtape I Made Just For You"
+      title: "A Mixtape I Made For You"
     }
   ];
 };